Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/arrowsize/_index.md

 ---
-title: "ArrowSize Class"
+title: "ArrowSize"
 linktitle: "ArrowSize"
-articleTitle: "ArrowSize"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "Specifies the size of the arrowhead of the line."
 type: docs
 weight: 120